Plastickid/smallaxe-website/README.md

 # Small Axe Templating

 Small Axe Templating is a simple PHP templating library that is designed to be extremely simple to use.
-There are three components to using a Small Axe template.
+There are three steps to using a Small Axe template.

-## General Use

-First, we instanciate the object and pass it the path to templates.
+First, you instanciate the object and pass it the path to templates.

 ``` $t = new Smallaxe\smallaxe_template('/path/to/templates/'); ```